 I often get questions from my family clients on how they can prepare for their upcoming session.
 Here I will go through some steps to help you have the best experience with your session and create photos that you will cherish for a lifetime after your session.

-What should we where for our photos session?
+What should we wear for our photo session?

 How to pick outfits.
-This is the most common question I receive and I always have trouble answering it because there is now right answer for every family.
-What I think is most important is to let your personalities shine.
-If dressing more formally and coordinating is a priority to you, I suggest finding tones that compliment each other and going from there.
-Personally, I dress myself first, knowing that my outfit will be the most challenging (because I am the most particular, however, this is changing with teenage daughters!).
+This is the most common question I receive and I always have trouble answering it because there is no right answer for every family.
+What I think is most important is to let your personality shine.
+If dressing more formally and coordinating is a priority to you, I suggest finding tones that compliment each other and go from there.
+I plan my outfit first, knowing that my outfit will be the most challenging (because I am the most particular, however, this is changing with teenage daughters!).
 If you have kids who are of the age where they enjoy dressing themselves, those choices are true expressions of who they are today.
 My youngest would not leave the house without her plastic pearls and, usually, a tutu as well.
 She had a passion for accessories.
-I think those photos tell a better story than the ones where I made her where tights and shoes that she only wore once.
-Other quick tips to help you plan – layers, accessories, fun shoes and laughter all photograph really well.
+I think those photos tell a better story than the ones where I made her wear tights and shoes that she only wore once.
+Other quick tips to help you plan – layers, accessories, fun shoes, and laughter all photograph well.
 For inspiration, check Pinterest!

 Fantastic!
 These are my favorite sessions!
 My first suggestion is to leave some of the getting ready for after I get there.
 The everyday tasks are a really big part of your story.
-Making breakfast in pjs is a really great place to start.
+Making breakfast in PJs is a great place to start.
 I love sleepy heads and plates in the sink.
-If you feel like you need to be more photo ready when I arrive… make cookies, play your favorite game, play outside in the yard, pack a picnic, walk the dog, play by the river, make a fort, read books, play Legos… anything that you enjoy doing together will make a great story for your family photos.
-Please let me know what ideas you have and we can come up with a really great plan!
+If you feel like you need to be more photo-ready when I arrive… make cookies, play your favorite game, play outside, pack a picnic, walk the dog, play by the river, make a fort, read books, play Legos… anything that you enjoy doing together will make a great story for your family photos.
+Please let me know what ideas you have and we can come up with a great plan!